Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 To arrive at the value of this one-month budget threshold in USDS, see [A.1.5.6.1 - Budget Amount For Ranked Delegate Slots](ef801c98-d49a-4c93-a8a3-bb22e7ee3ade).

-#### NR-10 - AD Budget Management [Needed Research]  <!-- UUID: 6502ce76-3f29-4f50-a68c-9126feba1fb6 -->

-**Content**:

-Are there risks that should be considered regarding the potential mismanagement or misuse of the AD budget?
-The Target Document lists several examples of permissible ways to use the AD budget, which indicates implicitly constraints, or disallowed expenditures.
-How would compliance with these guidelines be monitored?

 ### A.1.5.8 - AD Buffer And Loss Of Budget [Section]  <!-- UUID: 907b011d-2f73-4ee1-b4e7-27daaad3aa47 -->

 If an AD loses its budget due to losing its Ranked Delegate rank, the full contents of the AD Buffer can be paid out in the next monthly compensation cycle, except as specified in [A.1.5.8.1 - Payout Limitations For ADs Triggering Atlas Edit Weekly Cycle Proposals](baea6842-2e17-4587-8d3c-5ac7a3c8b6e6).